 Role of Councillors

-District Councillors who are also members of Development Control Committee will be subject to certain rules guiding their involvement in pre-application enquiries.
-This is to ensure that they are not prevented from being able to vote on any subsequent formal application at Development Control Committee.
+District Councillors who are also members of the Planning Committee will be subject to certain rules guiding their involvement in pre-application enquiries.
+This is to make sure that they are not prevented from being able to vote on any subsequent formal application at Planning Committee.

 Pre-application advice cannot guarantee that a planning application will be approved, as the planning officer will not be able to consider any comments or responses that may be made once an application has been submitted.